ArtistXoder/ArtistXoder/README.md

 - I know how to code in bash HTML, and CSS, also know some search CEO.
 Love Wordpess.
 - I am good at setting up domains to connect to the server.
 - I am trying to learn how to code in Java, Ruby, and C++.
 I also really want to contribute to the Linux Kernal.
 - I am not all just code.
 I write to writing a book too.
 I also love music from the 80s.
 Very interested in Quantum computers.
+An play with arduino. also making hardware is really fun to.
+Photography cool to.
 - I love collecting game consoles.
 I got a Nintendo Switch Oled.
 An Xbox Series S. Another console just ask UwU.
 - Dream vacation
 - Asia   - China Shenzen, Seoul South Korea,